gertrude-app/web/site/app/pages/docs/getting-started.md

 {% image src="request-filter-suspension.png" caption="The child writes a comment and picks a duration" /%}

-Once submitted (provided you've configured an admin notification in your [settings](https://parents.gertrude.app/settings) screen), you'll receive an email, text or Slack letting you know that your child is requesting a filter suspension.
+Once submitted (provided you've configured a notification in your [settings](https://parents.gertrude.app/settings) screen), you'll receive an email, text or Slack letting you know that your child is requesting a filter suspension.
 You can grant or deny the request, and if desired, also change the amount of time requested.